TheOdinProject/curriculum/javascript/javascript_in_the_real_world/what_is_es6.md

 <div class="lesson-content__panel" markdown="1">

-1. The following article provides a nice [timeline of the various ECMAScript releases](https://codeburst.io/javascript-wtf-is-es6-es8-es-2017-ecmascript-dca859e4821c).
-1. Read about all the [new features that showed up in ES6 (a.k.a.
+1. To satisfy your curiosity, have a look at all the [new features that showed up in ES6 (a.k.a.
 ES2015)](https://github.com/lukehoban/es6features).
-You've already been using many of these, although there are a few we haven't specifically covered yet.
+Though you'll already have been using many of these, there are a few we haven't specifically covered yet (you do not need to explore these yet).
+1. Have a brief look at the [timeline of the various ECMAScript releases](https://en.wikipedia.org/wiki/ECMAScript_version_history#14th_Edition_%E2%80%93_ECMAScript_2023) which includes small summaries of the annual versions since ES6.
+Again, some things you may have already used and others you will not recognise nor need to explore yet.

 </div>